C# ADO.NET ODBC tutorial

 DbConnection.Close();

-We now have a complete C# ADO.NET application that connects to our ODBC data source, issues a query then displays the results from that query.
+This C# ADO.NET application connects to an ODBC data source, issues a query, and then displays the results from that query.

-The complete program source for this section can be found in CSharpODBCExample1.cs
+The complete program source for this section is CSharpODBCExample1.cs

-The sample program did not contain provision for dealing with errors.
+CSharpODBCExample1.cs does not contain any error handling code.
 Unfortunately in the real world, we need to handle unexpected situations.
-So we will now add some extra code to our sample that allows us to handle errors.
+So, we will now add some extra code to our sample that allows us to handle errors.

 First, we will allow the connection string to be passed in on the command line of the application.